 Heather Zinninger Yarmel

-Heather earned a Master’s Degree from Rice University's Shepherd School of Music and a Bachelor’s Degree with highest distinction and a Performer's Certificate from the Eastman School of Music.
-During her summers, she has performed at Lakes Area Music Festival, Midsummer's Music Festival, Tanglewood Music Center, Music Academy of the West, and National Repertory Orchestra.
-She grew up in Louisville, KY and spent her senior year of high school studying at Interlochen Arts Academy.
+A prizewinner in several national competitions, including the National Flute Association’s Orchestral Audition Competition where she was awarded first prize, Heather earned a Master’s Degree from Rice University and a Bachelor’s Degree from the Eastman School of Music.
+Yarmel grew up in Louisville, KY and spent her senior year of high school at Interlochen Arts Academy.
 Her primary teachers include Leone Buyse, Bonita Boyd, Tallon Perkes, and Donald Gottlieb.

-When not playing the flute, she enjoys taking brisk walks, hiking, cooking vegan meals, advocating for animal rights, and maintaining a recipe website called Flutes and Veggies.
-She divides her time between Milwaukee and Madison, where her husband, Aaron Yarmel, is pursuing a PhD in Philosophy at the University of Wisconsin-Madison.
+When not playing the flute, she enjoys taking brisk walks, hiking, gardening, advocating for animal rights, and maintaining a vegan recipe website called Flutes and Veggies.